 - Official State ID

 The key is that it something official, with your full name and usually a photo of your wonderfully trustworthy face.
 They’ll also want your Social Security Number, even if they don’t require the actual card.
 Keep in mind that lenders aren’t just looking to verify your name, although that’s pretty important.
-They want to confirm that you’re at least 18 years old and either a U.S. citizen or legal resident.
+They want to confirm that you’re at least 18 years old and either a U.S. citizen or a legal resident.
 These are all normal personal loan lender requirements, but fortunately none of them are difficult to prepare for.

-Once that’s out of the way, the next step is usually checking is your credit score.
 You don’t have to provide this; they’ll be able to pull it up pretty easily.
 There’s no reason you shouldn’t know your credit score going in, however.
 It’s easy enough to find out and knowing will help you be better prepared.
 The better your score, the easier it will be to get the best interest rate or other favorable terms, of course, but a low credit score doesn’t automatically mean you won’t be able to find a personal loan you’re happy with.
 Your credit score matters, but it’s only one of several factors used to determine the specifics of your personal loan.
 Remember that most lenders want to loan you money – that’s how they stay in business.

 What Do Personal Loan Lenders Look At On Your Credit Report?